 Mechanical support along the route will be provided.
-If you require mechanical assistance, please call the number on the front of your rider number.
+If you require mechanical assistance, please call the HQ contact number on the WRC Contact card.

 It is strongly advised that you ensure you bike is in proper working order before the event.
 Remember, the event routes cover over 200 miles of often quiet roads.
 We can not have mechanical support everywhere all the time!
 Be sure to carry your own small pump, spare tube(s), puncture repair kit, multi tool etc.